Overwatch (2023 video game): Gameplay

 Overwatch 2 is a hero shooter, where players are split into two teams of five characters known as "heroes" from a roster of over 40.
-Heroes are organized into a "damage" role, responsible for offensive efforts; a "support" role, responsible for healing and buffing; and a "tank" role, responsible for creating space for their team.
+Heroes are organized into a "damage" role, responsible for offensive efforts; a "support" role, responsible for healing and utility; and a "tank" role, responsible for creating space for their team.
 Each character has a unique skill kit, made up of active, passive, and ultimate abilities.
 Overwatch 2, like its predecessor, primarily centers on player versus player (PvP) combat across a variety of different modes and maps, and includes both casual and ranked competitive matches, as well as non-matchmade arcade modes.